Souza Cruz

-Souza Cruz S.A. is a Brazilian tobacco manufacturing company based in Rio de Janeiro.
+Souza Cruz S.A., doing business as BAT Brasil, is a Brazilian tobacco manufacturing company based in Rio de Janeiro.
 Souza Cruz is a subsidiary of British American Tobacco.
 The company was founded in 1903 by the Portuguese immigrant Albino Souza Cruz, who in 1914 converted the company into a corporation and transferred the controlling interest to British American Tobacco.

 Souza Cruz is currently the leader in the domestic market for cigarettes, with a 62.1% share of the Brazilian market, and is among the top ten tax payers in the country.

 Overview

 It operates throughout the product cycle, from production and processing of tobacco through manufacturing and distribution of cigarettes.
 Souza Cruz employs nearly nine thousand people at tobacco harvest time.
 The company markets more than 78 billion units of cigarettes a year through 260 thousand retail stores.

 In the production of tobacco, about 40 thousand integrated producers receive technical assistance from the company.
 In addition to processing tobacco for its own products for the domestic market, the integrated production system of Souza Cruz produces more than 127 tons of tobacco for export to more than 50 countries on 5 continents.

 The company is based in Rio de Janeiro and has two cigarette factories: one in Uberlândia, Minas Gerais, and another in Cachoeirinha, Rio Grande do Sul, which is also the site of the company's center for research and development.
 It also has five central integrated distribution centers, in São Paulo, Rio de Janeiro, Belo Horizonte, Porto Alegre and Recife, responsible for coordinating distribution to the retailer.
 The company also has processing plants in the main tobacco regions, in Santa Cruz do Sul, Blumenau, Rio Negro and Patos, in the states of Rio Grande do Sul, Santa Catarina, Paraná and Paraíba, respectively.